JAlcocerT/JAlcocerT/content/blog/ai-helpers-aissistant.md

 It automates the collection and formatting of code, making it easier to interact with models like GPT and Claude.

-Key features include:

-- Converts entire codebases into a single prompt.

-- Utilizes Handlebars templates for customizable prompt generation.

-- Respects `.gitignore` and allows file filtering with glob patterns.

-- Displays token count for generated prompts.

-- Supports copying prompts to clipboard and saving them to files.

-- Generates Git commit messages and pull request descriptions from staged files.

-- Offers built-in templates for various use cases (e.g., documenting code, finding vulnerabilities).

-Installation options available include:

-1. **Binary Releases**: Download from the Releases page.

-2. **Source Build**: Requires Git, Rust, and Cargo.

-3. **Cargo**: Install via `cargo install code2prompt`.

-4. **AUR**: Available for Arch Linux users.

-5. **Nix**: Can be installed using `nix-env`.

-Usage is straightforward, allowing users to generate prompts from their codebase with optional filters and custom templates.

-The tool helps streamline LLM prompt creation, enhancing productivity for developers.

 In conclusion, `code2prompt` simplifies the process of creating prompts from codebases, making LLM interactions efficient.